uidaholib/spec-docs/content/practices-procedures/digital-collections.md

 ---
 section: Practices and Procedures
-nav_order: 10
+nav_order: 12
-title: Digital Collections
+title: Digital Collections Procedures for Spec
----
 ---

 Archival digitization can sometimes turn into a larger project such as creating a digital collection.
 Departments who usually participate in this initiative include [Special Collections and Archives](https://www.lib.uidaho.edu/special-collections/), [Data and Digital Services](https://www.lib.uidaho.edu/services/dds.html), and the Library's [Center for Digital Inquiry and Learning (CDIL)](https://cdil.lib.uidaho.edu/).
 A majority of the digital collections are created using [CollectionBuilder](https://collectionbuilder.github.io/).
 This system generates sites by metadata and powered by static web-technology.